We observed in the garden that green-seeded (G) peas are dominant... | Channels for Pearson+

 4. Genetic Mapping and Linkage Crossing Over and Recombinants

 We observed in the garden that green-seeded (G) peas are dominant over yellow-seeded (g) peas and purple-flowered (P) peas are dominant over white-flowered (p) peas.
-We conducted an experiment by crossing the dominant true-breeding peas and recessive true-breeding peas and obtained heterozygous offspring.
-Which of the following genotypes can we use to cross with the F1 dihybrid to determine the genetic linkage of the two genes?
+If we cross dominant true-breeding peas and recessive true-breeding peas, what will be the genotype of the offspring in the F1 progeny?

 We observed in the garden that green-seeded (G) peas are dominant over yellow-seeded (g) peas and purple-flowered (P) peas are dominant over white-flowered (p) peas.
-We conducted an experiment by crossing the dominant true-breeding peas and recessive true-breeding peas and obtained heterozygous offspring.
-Which of the following genotypes can we use to cross with the F1 dihybrid to determine the genetic linkage of the two genes?
+If we cross dominant true-breeding peas and recessive true-breeding peas, what will be the genotype of the offspring in the F1 progeny?

 ANSWERS OPTIONS